amrmhassan/smart-wallet/time line.md

 add a lastActivatedDate to each profile
 --then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)

-# and for the debts if the profile is minus then this is the debt

 # user the syncfusion date time picker to edit, pick date